What is social anxiety disorder?

 participating in small groups, meeting strangers, dating or playing

-What are the signs & symptoms of social phobia?
+What are the signs & symptoms of social anxiety disorder?

 Cognitive signs and symptoms include thoughts such as: